apache/kylin/README.md

 For a hands-on tutorial please visit [Off-Hadoop-CLI installation](https://github.com/KylinOLAP/Kylin/wiki/Off-Hadoop-CLI-Installation-(Dev-Env-Setup))

 #### Docker Container ####
-With help from [SequenceIQ](http://sequenceiq.com/), there's docker container for Kylin (along with Hadoop, HBase and Hive) avaliable now.
+With help from [SequenceIQ](http://sequenceiq.com/), there's docker container for Kylin (along with Hadoop, HBase and Hive) available now:[sequenceiq/docker-kylin](https://github.com/sequenceiq/docker-kylin).
 The only thing you will need to do is to pull the container from the official Docker repository to be up and running in few minutes.

 Features: